-Employees may be required to work on a Sunday or church holiday only when the work concerned is regularly carried out on the said days due to its nature, or if the employee provides a separate consent for such work.
+Employees can only be asked to work on a Sunday or a religious holiday if this is provided for in their employment contract or with their consent.
+Employees’ consent is not needed if the work by its nature is regularly performed on Sundays.
 For example, work carried out in restaurants or shops can be determined as such statutory work regularly carried out on the said days due to its nature.

 The wage payable for Sunday work performed as part of regular working hours is the regular wage with a 100% increment.
 The Sunday increment cannot be included in the employee’s basic wages.
-The Sunday increment also cannot be exchanged for time off with pay, unless this is specifically provided for in the collective agreement.
+Sunday work bonuses or parts thereof can be converted to time off in lieu by agreement.

 Flexible working hours accumulations

 If you have a flexible working hours arrangement, ensure that you remain within the accumulation limits defined.
-For instance, if it has been agreed that the number of extra hours may not exceed 40 hours, then it is your responsibility to ensure that that maximum is not exceeded.
-The employer is by default not liable to compensate employees for hours exceeding the agreed maximum accumulation.
+For instance, if it has been agreed that the number of extra hours may not exceed 60 hours, then it is your responsibility to ensure that that maximum is not exceeded.

 If your accumulation is at the maximum and your work requires working a longer day, ask your supervisor whether you could continue your work on overtime.